qgis/QGIS-Documentation/docs/user_manual/map_views/elevation_profile.rst

      - Sets how far from the actual profile line a feature (vector point, line or polygon, point cloud) can reside to be included in the results.
        Uses the map units and is ignored by other layer or geometry types.
+       For some layer types (e.g. vector layers, point clouds), a custom tolerance can be set in the layer's Elevation properties tab, which replaces the global tolerance and allows more control over feature inclusion based on distance to the profile line.
    * - :menuselection:`--> Rename Profile...`
      -
      - Allows to rename the profile view.